hosseinra1983/LoRa-Air-Time-Calculator/README.md

 ![Untitled](https://user-images.githubusercontent.com/49698257/210788675-6782643f-9268-4989-a23a-873b81482891.png)

-TL;DR: This calculator is for pure LoRa modem, not for LoRaWAN.
+This calculator is for pure LoRa modem, not for LoRaWAN.
 The demo is avaliable here.
 LoRa is a exteremely powerful modulation method that can transmit data over 3km away.
 But one of the down side of LoRa is the very long, up to a few milliesecond, symbol time.
 Result in the very long time on air of the packet.
 Thus, calculating the total time on air is crutial for designing the